 Directions:

-Open up two cans of coconut milk and scoop out 1 cup the thick part with none of the water.
-Secondly, our the remaining coconut milk or water into a sterilized glass jar with a tight-fitting lid and place in the fridge to use in smoothies and other recipes.
-Next, place the thick coconut milk into a large bowl adding in the tomato paste, garam masala, curry powder, chicken bone broth powder, mustard powder, jalapeno powder, freshly grated ginger, freshly minced garlic, and turmeric.
+First, open up one can of coconut milk and pour it into a bowl.
+Secondly, add in the tomato paste, garam masala, curry powder, chicken bone broth powder, mustard powder, jalapeno powder, freshly grated ginger, freshly minced garlic, and turmeric.
 Lastly, stir all the ingredients together to make the masala sauce.
 Set sauce aside.

 Chicken